 - On the other side of the pond, Are You Being Served? was briefly revived, reuniting the department store clerks as the caretakers of an inn into which their pensions had been invested in Grace and Favor (aired in the US as Are You Being Served Again.
 Many of the cast members have speculated that had the show originally aired under that title, it might have succeeded, as it appears that most of the audience did not realize the show was a revival).

 - Doctor Who was revived in 2005 after sixteen years during which only Expanded Universe material and a single Made-for-TV Movie was produced.
 It made it clear within the first few episodes that all of the earlier show definitely was still in continuity.
 It even put the long break in as a plot point: during the missing period (on the Doctor's personal timeline, anyway), the Last Great Time War happened, rendering the Doctor the Last of His Kind (and regenerating him offscreen into Christopher Eccleston).
 The show squeezed the mystery of what precisely happened for all the drama and suspense they could.
 The revival has made a few Retcons concerning the original series, but then Doctor Who tended towards Broad Strokes continuity for much of its run.

 - After The Muppet Show ended and the Muppets went on to make movies, two attempts were made to revive the show as a TV franchise.
 Neither The Jim Henson Hour nor Muppets Tonight were as successful as the original.
 More recently, the show has been revived in Comic Book form.

 - Game shows are quite popular targets for revivals:

-- The current incarnation of Jeopardy with Alex Trebek is a revival of the original, which was hosted by Art Fleming from 1964 to 1974.
+- The current incarnation of Jeopardy! with Alex Trebek is the second revival of the original, which was hosted by Art Fleming from 1964 to 1974.
 A short-lived revival/Retool aired from 1978-79.